pablodecm/phd_thesis/src/102_chapter_2.md

 <!-- TODO: add something about measurement of luminosity maybe -->
 <!-- TODO: find out a way to link well to detectors -->

+### Multiple Interactions

+### Experiments

-Around the collision volume at each of the interaction points, large detectors are positioned in order to reveal and quantitatively study the outcomes of the highly-energetic particle scaterrings, which can in turn be used to obtain information about the properties of fundamental interactions.
+Around the collision volume at each of the interaction points, large detectors are positioned in order to reveal and quantitatively study the outcomes of the highly-energetic particle scattering, which can in turn be used to obtain information about the properties of fundamental interactions.
 Four large particle experiments are installed at the LHC interaction points: